UV and IR quantum-spacetime effects for the Chandrasekhar model: Closing remarks

 \section{Closing remarks}

-The fact, established over the last decade, that there are some (however rare) windows on the Planck-scale realm represents a, previously unexpected, significant opportunity for quantum-gravity research.
-Now that we have the first few examples~\cite{gacPolonpapLRR} of phenomenological analyses establishing access to effects introduced genuinely at the Planck scale we have in some sense the luxury of starting to worry about the fact that these first few examples only probe certain specific aspects of the Planck-scale realm, and look for ways to achieve a broader ability to investigate this realm.
-The study we here reported, taking off from related previous analysese reported in Refs.~\cite{Camacho,sethNANE}, starts to set the stage for new ways to probe the Planck-scale realm in the context of macroscopic systems in astrophysics.
+The fact, established over the last decade, that there are some (however rare) windows of opportunity for phenomenology of the quantum-spacetime/quantum-gravity realm represents a (previously unexpected) significant opportunity for this research area.
+Now that we have the first few examples~\cite{gacPolonpapLRR} of phenomenological analyses establishing access to such effects, it is legitimate to get more ambitious and start worrying about the fact that these first few examples only probe certain specific aspects of the quantum-gravity realm.
+The study we here reported, taking off from related previous analyses reported in Refs.~\cite{Camacho,sethNANE}, starts to set the stage for new ways to probe the quantum-gravity realm in the context of macroscopic systems in astrophysics.

-We unfortunately found that it is unlikely that, as originally hoped by Camacho~\cite{Camacho}, near-term observations of white dwarfs might play a role in the phenomenology of certain Planck-scale effects.
-Yet the result of our analysis provides encouragement for the idea that there is indeed a new regime of phenomena were tiny Planck-scale effects could be observably large, and it is the regime of extremely high densities.
-The densities that appear to be required for observably large Planck-scale effects are ultra-high, and it might require a dedicated multi-stage research programme to identify the most promising applications that might allow to unveil such effects.
-And such a programme will need to face the challenges posed by the still only partial ordinary-physics understanding of some of the most interesting macroscopic systems in astrophysics, particularly when gravitational collapse (and associated high densities) is involved.
-But the payoff that could expected appears to be well worth the effort, since such a novel window on the Planck-scale realm could have particularly significant impact on our ability to investigate the quantum-gravity problem.
+We unfortunately found that it is unlikely that near-term observations of white dwarfs might play a role in the phenomenology of certain ultraviolet/Planck-scale effects.
+Yet the results of our analysis provides encouragement for the idea that there is indeed a new regime of phenomena were tiny Planck-scale effects could be observably large, and it is the regime of extremely high densities.
+The densities that appear to be required for observably large Planck-scale effects are ultra-high, and it might require a dedicated multi-stage research programme to identify the most promising applications that could allow to unveil such effects.
+Such a programme will need to face the challenges posed by the still only partial ordinary-physics understanding of some of the most interesting macroscopic systems in astrophysics, particularly when gravitational collapse (and associated high densities) is involved.
+But the payoff that could be expected appears to be well worth the effort, since such a novel window on the Planck-scale realm could have particularly significant impact on our ability to investigate the quantum-gravity problem.

+We also believe that our observation concerning the possible relevance of IR-modified dispersion relations (inspired by the mechanism of UV/IR mixing) for the understanding of available data on white dwarfs should be of encouragement for related further studies.
+The findings on that possibility that we reported are clearly very preliminary and limited to a very specific model, used here only for illustrative purposes.
+But the qualitative comparison to data is encouraging enough to warrant some dedicated studies, with more in depth analyses and considering a wider class of scenarios for ``UV/IR mixing".